ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/README.md

 ### Exercise 1: Log into Expanse via Open OnDemand

 We'll get started by logging into Expanse via the Open OnDemand-based (web-based) Expanse User Portal.
-Click on the following link:
 - [https://portal.expanse.sdsc.edu](https://portal.expanse.sdsc.edu).

-When promptedChoose ACCESS-CI as your organization and then input your ACCESS-CI username and password.
-DO NOT use your institutional login credentials.
+You'll first be prompted to choose your organization.
+Choose ACCESS-CI, not your home institution.
+Then input your ACCESS-CI username and password.

 Upon a successful login, you should be presented with the Expanse User Portal dashboard.

+Click on the Expanse Shell Access app to get a web-based interactive login shell.

 ### Exercise 2: Log into Expanse via SSH